Vibecession: Analysis and criticism

 Critics of the term have called it dismissive or condescending.
 In a March 2024 article for The Daily Telegraph, journalist Ben Wright argued that the disconnect between sentiment and statistics was easily explained by inflation, higher prices, and rising debt levels.
 He noted that public optimism plummeted immediately after price spikes in mid-2022.

 Similarly, economist Ruchir Sharma argued that the U.S. economy's flaws were real and long-term.
 Writing in the Financial Times, he pointed to intergenerational inequality and stagnant social mobility, observing that only a third of Americans feel better off than their parents.

 Others highlighted persistent inequality.
 Cetera Financial Group's Gene Goldman and JP Morgan's Joyce Chang both cited a widening gap between high- and low-income households, arguing that headline statistics fail to capture this disparity.

 Andrew Keshner of MarketWatch noted that Americans’ personal savings rates remained low despite easing inflation, suggesting the vibecession might reflect broader economic instability in households.

 Alternative interpretations and cultural analysis

-A 2025 article on The Vibe Economy suggested that the vibecession is not a misreading of the economy but a sign that conventional measures like GDP and inflation fail to capture lived experience.
+A 2025 article published on the website The Vibe Economy suggested that the vibecession is not a misreading of the economy but a sign that conventional measures like GDP and inflation fail to capture lived experience.
 The article argues that modern economies are shaped as much by perception and emotional volatility as by data, and that public trust in institutions has declined.

 It positions the vibecession as part of a broader shift toward what it calls the "vibe economy," where stories and feelings carry economic weight.
 According to the article, when millions of people feel anxious, they may cut spending, delay investments, or withdraw money—turning bad vibes into real economic consequences.